Exact Exploratory Bi-factor Analysis: A Constraint-based Optimisation Approach: Exploratory Bi-factor Analysis by Constrained Optimisation

 The standard approach for solving such a problem is the augmented Lagrangian method \citep[e.g.,][]{bertsekas2014constrained}.
 This method aims to find a solution to \eqref{eq:optimisation2} by solving a sequence of unconstrained optimisation problems.
 Let $t$ denote the $t$th unconstrained optimisation problem in the ALM.
 The corresponding objective function, also known as the augmented Lagrangian function, takes the form

-where $c^{(t)}$ and $\beta_{jkk'}^{(t)}$s are auxiliary coefficients of the ALM determined by the result of the $(t-1)$th optimisation.
-Details of the ALM are given in Algorithm~\ref{alg:main} below, where the function $h$ returns the second-largest value of a vector.
+where $c^{(t-1)} > 0$ and $\beta_{jkk'}^{(t-1)}$s are auxiliary coefficients of the ALM determined by the initial values when $t=1$ and the previous optimisation when $t\geq 2$.
+Details of the ALM are given in Algorithm~\ref{alg:main} below, in which the function $h$ returns the second-largest value of a vector.